fishstiz/minecraft-cursor/README.md

 Standard system cursors used by other mods will also be remapped to their Minecraft Cursor equivalents.

-The mod achieves this by tracking the cursor state of other mods (if detected) and acting as the central cursor manager.
+Note that some mods are unknowingly changing the cursor due to the libraries they are embedding/depending on, causing conflicts with Minecraft Cursor (e.g., CICADA, Veil, etc.).
+These features work around that.

-Unfortunately, this feature does not work on Forge & NeoForge due to loader limitations.
+Unfortunately, this does not work on Forge & NeoForge due to loader limitations.

 ---
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT